eigenform/amdpsp-re/docs/BOOT_PROCESS.md

 ## TEE/Trusted OS

 Haven't looked at this at all.
-Presumably runs applications that handle requests from x86-land (UEFI firmware and post-boot)?
+Presumably runs applications that handle requests from x86-land (UEFI firmware, SMM, other post-boot services)?

 ...